 WCC’s new IGNITE Michigan initiative (Intentionally Growing New Information Technology Employees in Michigan) is expected to train 225 unemployed and underemployed individuals in addition to military veterans for entry-level IT jobs over the next three years.
 Support to develop a curriculum based on their unique needs comes through a $2.9 million grant from the U.S. Department of Labor.

-Michigan Council of Women in Technology - Every day, we inspire women to advance and remain in Michigan's technology community.
-A diverse IT workforce is a vital part of Michigan's transformation and we strive to engage and retain female professionals here.
-Our vision is simple and bold: make Michigan the No. 1 state for women in technology.
-In our network, you'll meet executives, students, business owners, entrepreneurs and others dedicated to a thriving technology community.
-Through mentoring, leadership development, networking, and technology experiences for all career cycles—from youth summer camps, to college and graduate school scholarships, to professional networking events, and more—we are inspiring and nurturing technologically oriented women.
+Michigan Council of Women in Technology - Through mentoring, leadership development, networking, and technology experiences for all career cycles—from youth summer camps, to college and graduate school scholarships, to professional networking events, and more—the Michigan Council of women in Technology is inspiring and nurturing technologically oriented women.

 Mobile Technology Association of Michigan is a statewide trade association affiliated with Mobile Monday, an international organization that works with local, regional, national and global mobile industry visionaries and developers fostering cooperation and cross-company business development through virtual and live networking events.

 For More Information Contact